 Hostingstep is supported by its readers.
 When you purchase through links on our site, we may earn a commission.
 Learn More.

-It’s April 30, 2020; the Core Web Vitals was officially introduced to the webmasters.
-I have started working on this site Bloggingio to improve the Core Web Vitals Score.
+It’s April 30, 2020, and Google officially introduced the Core Web Vitals.
+I have started working on this site, Bloggingio, to improve the Core Web Vitals Score.

-I did a lot of optimizations and tried different tech stacks.
-Later, I made one final change, and then the site passed the Core Web Vitals in just seven days.
+I performed many optimizations and tried different tech stacks.
+Later, I made one final change, and the site passed the Core Web Vitals in just seven days.

-I am documenting my every move here to give you a clear idea to improve your sites.
+I am documenting my every move here to give you a clear idea of how to improve your sites.

 Before Core Web Vitals

-This site bloggingio.com was hosted on FastComet for more than five years, and I was pretty much satisfied with the service.
+This site, bloggingio.com, has been hosted on FastComet for more than five years, and I was pretty much satisfied with the service.
 However, a shared host does not offer faster performance.
-The TTFB of my site is inconsistent, and it oscillates between 150 – 450ms.
-Since the Core Web Vitals (CWV) is based on field data, your host should be fast as possible.
+My site’s TTFB is inconsistent, oscillating between 150 and 450ms.
+Since the Core Web Vitals (CWV) is based on field data, I felt shared hosting was not enough to pass the Web Vitals score.

 So, I planned to move the site to a faster host.
-I have been using Liquid Web VPS since 2015 to host my other sites.
+I have been using Liquid Web VPS to host my other sites since 2015.
 Their servers are reliable and offer good performance compared to shared hosts.
-I moved the site bloggingio.com to Liquid Web VPS after the 10th day of Core Web Vital’s official announcement.
+I moved bloggingio.com to Liquid Web VPS after the 10th day of Core Web Vital’s official announcement.

 May 2021 with Cloudflare Full Page Caching

-The site bloggingio.com gets worldwide visitors, and I need a CDN to reduce the TTFB for a global audience, as my physical server was located in the USA.
-I started using Cloudflare free CDN.
-Instead of improving the TTFB, the free plan increased the TTFB as their free plan has a lot of routing issues where the free users are routed through different countries, and it badly affected the whole performance of my site.
+The site bloggingio.com gets worldwide visitors, and I need a CDN to reduce the TTFB for a global audience, as my physical server is located in the USA.
+I started using Cloudflare’s free CDN.
+Instead of improving the TTFB, the free plan increased it, as their free plan has many routing issues, where the free users are routed through different countries, which badly affected the whole performance of my site.

-To fix this, I started using Cloudflare CDN Full Page Caching, which can produce sub-100ms TTFB across the globe.
+To fix this, I started using Cloudflare CDN Full Page Caching, which can produce faster TTFB globally.

-The site was live with the above setup for 30 days; however, there are no big improvements in our metrics.
-So, I moved to the next step of using Cloudflare Pro.
+The site was live with the above setup for 30 days; however, our metrics did not improve significantly, so I moved to using Cloudflare Pro.

 June with Cloudflare Plus

-It comes with mobile speed optimization and image optimization features like Polish and Mirage, which I believe a good options to pass the Core Web Vitals.
+It comes with mobile speed optimization and image optimization features like Polish and Mirage, which I believe are good options for passing the Core Web Vitals.

 July with Argo Routing